Cython-dot/Pandas-Pathway/README.md

 # Pandas-Pathway
-It consists of basics data manipulation using pandas
+It consists of basics data manipulation using the pandas library.